Carson Grant

 Carson Ferri-Grant (born December 17, 1950) is an American actor and artist.
 Grant has created characters and stories in visual mediums as drawings, paintings, in films and on stage.

 Career

 Carson Ferri-Grant moved to New York City in 1970 to study acting technique with Lee Strasberg.
 Carson Grant joined the professional acting unions: Screen Actors Guild, American Federation of Television and Radio Artists and Actors' Equity Association; and was represented by the William Morris Agency, who created the stage name 'Carson Grant'.
-Carson Ferri-Grant trained with Lee Strasberg, who guided his Method Acting technique, Wally Harper, who coached his baritone voice, and Phil Black who trained him with modern jazz and fencing.
+Carson Ferri-Grant trained with Lee Strasberg, who guided his Method Acting technique, Wally Harper, who coached his baritone voice, and Phil Black who trained him in modern jazz and fencing.

 Carson Ferri-Grant (Carson Grant) performed various acting roles with New York City Opera and began his film acting career in films as Man on a Swing, The Front and Death Wish.
 He portrayed 'Romeo' in Romeo and Juliet at New Jersey Shakespeare in the Park and was young 'Thomas Jefferson' in The Last Ballot in the WNET 13 Bicentennial series.